College Football Bowl Picks 2018: Predictions on Most Overlooked Games Remaining

 Nissan Stadium, Nashville, Tennessee

-The Boilermakers (6-6) are a team on the rise, as they handed the only regular-season defeat to Big Ten champion Ohio State, and displayed an explosive quality at several points during the season.
+The Boilermakers (6-6) are a team on the rise, as they handed the only regular-season defeat to Big Ten champion Ohio State and displayed an explosive quality at several points during the season.
 Head coach Jeff Brohm appears to be establishing a solid program, and he has a game-breaking player in speedy wideout Rondale Moore, who has 103 receptions for 1,164 yards and 12 touchdowns.

-Auburn (7-5) is a four-point favorite in this game, and the Tigers are likely to carry a chip on their shoulder as they carry the SEC banner in a game against a Big Ten opponent.
+Auburn (7-5) is a four-point favorite in this game, and the Tigers are likely to carry a chip on their shoulder as they take the SEC banner in a game against a Big Ten opponent.
 Quarterback Jarrett Stidham has thrown for 2,421 yards with a 13-5 TD-interception ratio.
 Running back JaTarvious Whitlow comes into this game with 777 rushing yards and four touchdowns.

 Prediction: Auburn 30, Purdue 22